Computing the Band Gap in Superlattices with the Schrödinger Equation

 Note that the energy operator on the right-hand side of the equation takes an opposite sign convention as the one adopted in most textbooks of quantum mechanics.
 This is because COMSOL Multiphysics takes the engineering convention of exp(+iωt) for time-harmonic solutions, as opposed to the physics convention of exp(–iωt).
 The engineering convention is adopted for the Schrödinger Equation interface so that the sign convention is consistent within the COMSOL® product suite.
 Under this unusual sign convention, the momentum operator also acquires an opposite sign — since a plane wave is now exp(–ikx + iωt), and not exp(+ikx – iωt), as in most textbooks.

 Electron Potential Energy

 The sign convention for the Electron Potential Energy domain condition follows the one adopted by the Semiconductor interface.
 For electron-like particles, the direction of lower energy is in the negative direction of the electron potential energy.
 Pictorially, this type of particle tends to fall down to the bottom of an electron potential energy well.
-For hole-like particles, the direction of lower energy is in the positive direction of the electron potential energy, which tends to float up to the top of an electron potential energy peak pictorially.
+For hole-like particles, the direction of lower energy is in the positive direction of the electron potential energy.
+This type of particles tends to float up to the top of an electron potential energy peak pictorially.

 Another Example of the Schrödinger Equation Interface

 The Double Barrier 1D benchmark model also uses the Schrödinger Equation interface.
-It includes a number of different ways of using this physics interface, such as:
+It includes a number of different ways of applying this physics interface, such as: